jonshiach/graphics-labs/_sources/pages/10_Quaternions.md

 We can now calculate the quaternion for the orientation given by the pitch, yaw and roll Euler angles using `q.eulerToQuat()`.

-We currently using Euler angles rotation to calculate the `view` matrix in the `calculateMatrices()` Camera class camera class function.
-So our camera may suffer from gimbal lock and it also does not allow us to move the camera through 90$^\circ$ or 270$^\circ$ (try looking at the cubes from directly above or below and you will notice the orientation suddenly flipping orientation).
-So it would be advantageous to use quaternion rotations for calculate the view matrix.
+We currently using Euler angles rotation to calculate the `view` matrix in the `calculateMatrices()` Camera class function.
+As such our camera may suffer from gimbal lock and it also does not allow us to move the camera through 90$^\circ$ or 270$^\circ$ (try looking at the cubes from directly above or below and you will notice the orientation suddenly flipping around).
+So it would be advantageous to use quaternion rotations to calculate the `view` matrix.

 First we need to add an attribute to the Camera class for the quaternion that describes the direction which the camera is looking.
 In `camera.hpp` add the following code.